 What your skin is really trying to tell you

-It’s obvious you’re unhealthy when you’re diagnosed with cancer, flattened with a heart attack, levelled with a stroke, or put on dialysis.
-Such health crises will wake you up lickety-split and hopefully motivate you to make health and lifestyle changes aimed at bringing your body back into balance.
+It becomes pretty obvious that you’re unhealthy when you’re levelled with a stroke, flattened by a stroke or even diagnosed with obesity.
+Such health crises will wake you up lickety-split and are guaranteed to motivate health and lifestyle changes.

-But did you know our bodies give us warning signs of waning health long before we get thwacked with potentially life-threatening illnesses?
-Our bodies speak to us in whispers, and if we don’t listen to the whispers, our bodies start to yell.
+Did you know our bodies give us warning signs of waning health long before we get thwacked with potentially life-threatening illnesses?
+Our bodies speak to us in whispers, and if we don’t listen the whispers get louder and eventually, our bodies start yelling.

-If you have frequent outbreaks of acne, psoriasis, eczema, or other rashes, your health may be on the fritz.
-Your skin is the body’s largest organ of elimination, and if it’s acting up, your body may be trying to tell you something.
+If you have frequent acne breakouts, psoriasis, eczema flare-ups, or other rashes, your health may be on the fritz.
+Your skin is the body’s largest organ of elimination, and if it’s acting up, your body is probably trying to tell you something.

-Extreme oiliness or dryness, discoloration or clogging are relative to what it’s like usually, but there are other subtle signs that aren’t worth ignoring and may require further attention.
+Extreme oiliness or dryness, discolouration and/or clogging are relative to what it’s like usually, but there are other subtle signs that are worth paying attention to that may require further attention.

 Healthy skin comes from the inside out.
 Diets filled with processed foods often leave skin looking and feeling dull, oily, and discoloured.
-But nourished bodies that are fueled with whole foods containing the recommended amount of vitamins often display a much healthier appearance.
+But nourished bodies that are fuelled with whole foods containing the recommended number of vitamins often display a much healthier appearance.

-Vitamin C is found at high levels in your outer layer of skin.
-Its cancer-fighting properties and its role in collagen production help keep your skin healthy.
+Vitamin C is found at high levels in the outer layer of the skin, its cancer-fighting properties and its role in collagen production help keep your skin healthy.

 Fill up on citrus fruits, leafy greens, bell peppers, and cauliflower, all of which are full of this vital nutrient.
-Vitamin C has been known to fight colds and when used on the skin, vitamin C can help collagen production.
-Vitamin C can also help reduce wrinkles, improve skin texture, and reduce photodamage.
+Vitamin C has been known to fight colds and when used on the skin, vitamin C can help with collagen production.
+Vitamin C also helps reduce wrinkles, improve skin texture, and reduce photodamage.

 Like vitamin C, vitamin E is an antioxidant.
-Its main function in skin care is to protect against sun damage.
+Its main function is to protect the skin against sun damage.
 Vitamin E absorbs the harmful UV light from the sun when applied to the skin.

 For more tips on how to become the best you that you can be, be sure to check out our 100 Ways to Energy blog.